friedice5467/FrostFlow/README.md

 Contributions to this project are highly appreciated and welcome.
 Feel free to submit pull requests or raise issues to contribute to the improvement of the application.

 *Note: The React Messaging Application is a project focused on exploring the implementation of real-time messaging functionality with React and ASP.NET Core.*
-*Additional Note: Project will be on hiatus from author as I will get more inspiration from other projects*